biesnecker/wordlesmith/README.md

 ## Usage

 Wordlesmith starts with an 8,636-word Scrabble dictionary for five letter words.
 You then use filters, in the form of command line arguments, to whittle down the wordlist until you get the correct answer.
+The output is the top five matching words (based on Scoring, see below) and the total number of matches.

 ### Filters